Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 --apply-immediately

-Reboot RDS instance
+4. Reboot the RDS instance to apply the changes:

 aws rds reboot-db-instance \